Comedy

 The Kind Kill: Kill them with kindness, throwing them off their game by being unexpectedly nice.
 “Man, sounds like you’re having a tough day.
 Hope it gets better for you.”

 The Self-Deprecating Joke: Use a bit of self-deprecating humor to show you don’t take yourself too seriously, which can disarm the other person.
 “You’re right, I totally messed that up.
-Good thing my rizz more than makes up for it, right?
+Good thing I’m allowed to makes mistakes, right?”

 The Solidarity Spin: Make it about how everyone can have off moments, including the jerk, which humanizes you and makes it hard for them to continue without looking bad.
 “We all have our moments, don’t we?
 Like that time you [insert a light, non-embarrassing fact about them], right?
 All in good fun.”